Here's when we'll know the final numbers on Tuesday's primary

-So candidates in close Democratic primaries in Atlantic City and Pleasantville will have to wait a week for a better idea of their chances at victory.
+So candidates in close primaries in Atlantic City and Pleasantville will have to wait until Wednesday night for a better idea of their chances at victory.

+For example, in Atlantic City’s ward 2 Democratic primary race for City Council, two candidates are just four votes apart.

-It can't happen sooner, because under state law mail-in ballots must be accepted through June 12, as long as they are postmarked on or before election day, Atlantic County Board of Elections Chair Lynn Caterson said Wednesday.
+The final count can’t happen sooner because under state law mail-in ballots must be accepted through June 12, as long as they are postmarked on or before election day, Board of Elections Chair Lynn Caterson said Wednesday.

 People are also reading…